dokyun-kim4/Bilboardle/README.md

 - Bilboard ranking (will always be green for playlist mode)
 - Release date (Date added for playlist mode)
 - Title

+## Download Instructions
+Fork your own copy of this repository and run `app.py`.